pygeode/pygeode-docs/external.rst

-External module
+External Interfaces
 ===================================

-.. currentmodule:: pygeode.external
+.. currentmodule:: pygeode.ext_xarray

 .. container:: module

-  pygeode.external

-  Module containing external interfaces for PyGeode.
+  Methods for converting from PyGeode to other structures, and vice-versa.

   .. rubric:: Converting to/from xarray_